Why is my survey response rate so low?

 Rewards are a lure only to the extent that they are attractive and valuable.
 What (within your budget) would actually be of value to your target audience?
 Make sure the reward is commensurate to the time and effort required to complete the survey.
 Also, take into account the personal nature of the questions you are asking.
 Asking more sensitive questions calls for more valuable rewards.

 6) Your survey contains glitches and broken links

 Respondents won’t have much patience for a survey that isn’t working.
 Make sure any bugs are worked out before distributing the survey, and conduct regular tests and troubleshooting for the duration of the survey.
 People won’t waste their time with glitchy surveys, and it gives the appearance that you’re an amateur or that you don’t really care.

-Make your surveys more fun and interactive by signing up with Datagame today.
 With research gamification, Datagame can help improve your response rates, lower dropout rates, and deliver better survey data.